-- 4.1.4.71 Figure 4.25 presents the combined infaunal and epifaunal biotopes identified across the Hornsea Three benthic ecology study area.
-The method of classifying combined, holistic biotope codes was informed by the draft infaunal and epifaunal biotopes, the characterising species for these biotopes (as highlighted by the SIMPER analysis) and environmental variables (e.g. sediment type and water depth) at each site.
+- 4.1.4.79 Figure 4.26 presents the combined infaunal and epifaunal biotopes identified across the Hornsea Three benthic ecology study area.
+The method of classifying combined, holistic biotope codes was informed by the draft infaunal and epifaunal biotopes (Figure 4.6 and Figure 4.14, respectively), the characterising species for these biotopes (as highlighted by the SIMPER analysis) and environmental variables (e.g. sediment type and water depth) at each site.
 The quantitative benthic grab dataset was prioritised when combining the datasets, due to this being the most standardised dataset.
-The DDV footage, the results of the analysis of the epifaunal component of the grabs and the trawl data were then used to identify subtle differences in epifaunal communities. - 4.1.4.72 For many of the sites within the Hornsea benthic ecology study area the infaunal and epifaunal biotopes have been combined to form one single biotope, due mainly to the typically sparse epifaunal communities characterising these areas (i.e. IMoSa, SMu and SSh).
+The DDV footage, the results of the analysis of the epifaunal component of the grabs and the trawl data were then used to identify subtle differences in epifaunal communities.
+As discussed in paragraph 2.6.2.16, the nearshore biotopes are considered holistically in paragraphs 4.1.4.83 to 4.1.4.86 and are presented in Figure 4.28. - For many of the sites within the Hornsea benthic ecology study area the infaunal and epifaunal biotopes 4.1.4.80 have been combined to form one single biotope, due mainly to the typically sparse epifaunal communities characterising these areas (i.e. IMoSa, SMu and SSh).
 Where mosaics of biotopes have been identified, these usually represented infaunal biotopes with an epifaunal overlay.
 The epifaunal biotopes ScupHyd and FluHyd are usually considered epifaunal overlays of infaunal biotopes and this was especially evident within the Hornsea Three offshore cable corridor and in the central area of the former Hornsea Zone.
-These epifaunal biotopes were recorded as overlays of infaunal biotopes, particularly those in mixed and coarse sediments, such as PoVen, MoeVen and SspiMx. - 4.1.4.73 With respect to the SspiMx biotope, at the locations in the southwest of the former Hornsea Zone where this biotope was assigned to the infaunal sample, the corresponding epifauna data also supported this conclusion, as such these were assigned the SspiMx epifauna biotope.
+These epifaunal biotopes were recorded as overlays of infaunal biotopes, particularly those in mixed and coarse sediments, such as PoVen, SspiMx and MysThyMx. - With respect to the SspiMx biotope, at the locations in the southwest of the former Hornsea Zone where 4.1.4.81 this biotope was assigned to infaunal samples, the corresponding epifauna data also supported this conclusion, as such these were assigned the SspiMx epifauna biotope.
 At the sampling stations along the Hornsea Three offshore cable corridor where SspiMx was frequently recorded from the infaunal samples, this was often not reflected in the epibenthic community, which more closely resembled the FluHyd biotope.
-This is largely due to the moderate representation of the SspiMx biotope by the infaunal communities, where S. spinulosa were recorded in the 10's per m2, while the SspiMx biotope typically comprises over 1000 individuals per m2.
+This is largely due to the moderate representation of the SspiMx biotope by the infaunal communities, where S. spinulosa were recorded in the 10's per m, while the SspiMx biotope typically comprises over 1000 individuals per m.